 “We believe the nonprofit route may be the best way to bring low-cost service to every neighborhood while providing a platform for innovation unlike any in the nation,” Menino said in a statement.
 “By keeping the network open, we believe we can create a hotbed of entrepreneurial activity, which will spur economic growth and job creation.”

-the recommendations of the Wireless Task Force, the new organization will oversee construction and technology integration and then own and operate the network.
+According to the recommendations of the Wireless Task Force, the new organization will oversee construction and technology integration and then own and operate the network.

 The concept of using a nonprofit entity to run the service is unique as far as Boston officials can determine, and was designed to avoid problems encountered in other big cities weighing municipal Wi-Fi, Holland said.